NYPL/dp-python/lessons/environment/1_shellandterminal.md

 Future shell sessions will run the code, but the current session is still running on the old profile.
 To update the session with the new profile session, run `source ~/.profile`

+### Managing Your Profile

 The problem with `>>` appending to your profile is that the profile becomes a long list of contextless commands.
 Since you are configuring your environment, you probably want to organize and annotate these lines.
 As the `echo ... >>` indicates, the profile is a text file.
-So let's use a text editor instead.
+So let's use a text editor instead of gluing lines onto the end of an unknown file.

 There are shell-based text editors like `nano` (easier-to-use) and `vi` (more complicated).
-These lesson use Visual Studio Code, so we'll use that.
+These lessons use Visual Studio Code, which is more powerful than `nano` and more user-friendly than `vi` at the cost of being a GUI.
+That means you won't be able to use it during an `ssh` session, but that's a separate problem.

-Adapt the following command with the path to your profile.
+Make sure you have VS Code installed, and then adapt the following command with the path to your profile.

 ```sh
 "/Applications/Visual Studio Code.app/Contents/Resources/app/bin/code" ~/.profile